-Under Section 303(d) of the federal Clean Water Act, every two years each state must identify its “impaired” waters, including estuaries, lakes, rivers, and streams, that do not meet their designated uses and are not expected to improve within the subsequent two years.
-The Department is responsible for developing this “303(d) list” of impaired waters.
+Under Section 303(d) of the federal Clean Water Act, every two years each state must identify its “impaired” waters, including estuaries, lakes, rivers, and streams, that do not meet their designated uses and are not expected to improve before the next 303(d) list is prepared for the basin.
+The Department is responsible for developing this “303(d) list” of impaired waters in Florida.

 Florida’s 303(d) list identifies waterbody segments that do not meet the state’s water quality standards and are thus considered impaired.
 In Florida, the four most common water quality concerns are nutrients, oxygen-demanding substances, mercury, and fecal coliforms.
 The 303(d)-listed waterbody segments are candidates for more detailed assessments of water quality to determine whether they are impaired according to state statutory and rule criteria.
 The Department develops and adopts TMDLs for the waterbody segments it identifies as impaired and for which a causative pollutant has been identified.
 A TMDL is the maximum amount of a specific pollutant that a waterbody can assimilate while maintaining its designated uses.